-Fast forward to today and it seems as if everyone is their own director/producer, creating expressive visual stories with little more than an iPhone and a little bit of old fashioned gumption.
+Fast-forward to today, and it seems as if everyone is their own director/producer, creating expressive visual stories with little more than an iPhone and a bit of old-fashioned gumption.

 Whether you are a corporate strategist or a budding YouTube personality, stock video clips can give you the dynamic impressions that you need to take your marketing plan to a more visceral level.

-Technological advances like personal Steadicams, remote controlled drones and computerized image processing have brought stock video footage into a new era, wherein it is possible to get stunning professional grade footage with little more than a few clicks of the mouse.
+Technological advances like personal Steadicam, remote-controlled drones, and computerized image processing have brought stock video footage into a new era, wherein it is possible to get stunning professional-grade footage with little more than a few clicks of the mouse.

 At one time, you had to hire a whole B-unit to go and get these kinds of shots.
 Now you can spend your money on more important things (like your A-roll).